 - 1 handful fresh basil leaves

-- 1/4 cup walnuts chopped
+- ¼ cup walnuts, chopped

-- 2 tsp lemon juice
+- 2 teaspoon lemon juice

-- 1/8 cup grated Parmesan cheese
+- ⅛ cup grated Parmesan cheese

-- 1/4 cup + extra virgin olive oil
+- ¼ cup + extra virgin olive oil

 - salt & pepper to taste

-Using washed and rinsed fresh basil leaves, stack them up and roll lengthwise into a cylinder.
+- Using washed and rinsed fresh basil leaves, stack them up and roll lengthwise into a cylinder.
 Cut basil into strips (see above video for tips on how to chiffonade) and place into a blender or food processor.

-Coarsely chop walnuts and add to blender.
+- Coarsely chop walnuts and add to blender.

-Add garlic, lemon juice, Parmesan cheese, salt and pepper.
+- Add garlic, lemon juice, Parmesan cheese, salt and pepper.

-Begin by adding 1/4 of extra virgin olive oil.
+- Begin by adding ¼ of extra virgin olive oil.
 If pesto appears to be too thick, gradually add more one tablespoon at a time to loosen up the pesto.

-Spread over toasted bread on a sandwich or add to your favorite cooked pasta and enjoy!
+- Spread over toasted bread on a sandwich or add to your favorite cooked pasta and enjoy!